-Ticket holders can also access the Duchess’s Stand giving you additional access to bookmakers’ as well main public betting hall and Champagne lawn.
+Ticket holders can also access the Duchess’s Stand giving you additional access to bookmakers’ as well main public betting hall and Derby Village.

 The superb Grandstand, where the Duchess's Stand is located, provides an excellent relaxed atmosphere to view the racing from the bookmakers’ ring and extensive steppings to take in all the action.

 There are also a number of reserved seats for the Investec Derby Festival which you can book with your admission ticket for the day and this will guarantee you a seat for the day.
 The Grandstand gives you additional access to the Paddock and Bookmakers’ facilities.

 One of the iconic images of the Investec Derby Festival is the famous open top buses that line the closing yards of the track to the finish.

 Opposite the main stands, the Lonsdale Enclosure is the grass enclosure where you can get right up to the rails and see the horses thunder past.
 This is a very popular enclosure as you’re right in front of all the action.

 Food and drink for own consumption can be taken into this area.

 The Upper Tattenham Enclosure